viamrobotics/docs/docs/get-started/_index.md

 ### Support

-The `viam-server` executable runs on **any** computer that runs on 64-bit Linux OS, macOS Computer, or Windows Subsystem for Linux.
+The `viam-server` executable runs on **any computer that runs on 64-bit Linux OS, macOS Computer, or Windows Subsystem for Linux**.
 Here are some of the boards Viam supports:

 {{< board-carousel >}}